iconify/documentation/documents/pages/iconify-icon/icon.md

 This tutorial is part of [Iconify Icon web component tutorial](./index.md).

-When using [icon components](../icon-components/components/index.md), you can pass icon data to component instead of icon name, like this:
+When using [Iconify icon components](../icon-components/index.md), you can pass icon data to component instead of icon name, like this:

 ```jsx
 import { Icon } from '@iconify/react';